operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

 $ make packagemanifests FROM_VERSION=0.0.1 CHANNEL=beta IS_CHANNEL_DEFAULT=1 IMG=quay.io/<user>/memcached-operator:v0.0.2
 ```

-Running the command for either format will persist user-defined fields, updates `spec.version`,
+Running the command for either format will persist user-defined fields, and updates `spec.version` and `metadata.name`.

-and populates `spec.replaces` with the old CSV version's name.
+**For `packagemanifests` only** The command will also populate `spec.replaces` with the old CSV version's name.

 ## CSV fields